 Any customer who received this email tries to perform an online banking transaction.
 The hacker will be able to extract all details used in the transaction, including username and password after which the bank customer will receive an error message saying, “Site is down.”

-Then the hacker will used the extracted information and withdrawn some amount of money or even make purchases.
+Then the hacker will use the extracted information and withdraw some amount of money or even make purchases.

 The criminals finally made away with a total of $943,000, which was about 8 million Swedish Krona.

-6. A Man Made Away With $3 million
+No. 6 A Man-Made Away With $3 million

 A great hacker called “Soldier” used a malware toolkit known as “SpyEye” to steal about $17,000 each day.
 Soldier hacked into computers of over 3,500 bank customers across three banks.

 The affected banks were Bank of America, Chase, and Wells Fargo.
-After six months, Soldier amassed $3.2 million in total.
+After six months, Soldiers amassed $3.2 million in total.

-Bitcoin is a digital currency used for an online transaction without involving the bank.
+Bitcoin is a digital currency used for online transactions without involving the bank.
 A company known as “input.io” where people store their bitcoin was infiltrated via their host server, and the hacker involved got away with a total of 4100 BTC, which was equivalent to $1.3 million.

-The teenagers involved had information of about 411,000 credit cards users.
-Also, the security of 47 companies, governmental organization, and many institutions was compromised by the same teenagers.
+The teenagers involved had information about 411,000 credit cards users.
+Also, the security of 47 companies, governmental organizations, and many institutions was compromised by the same teenagers.

 They nearly got away with $205 million before they were caught.

-They were a total of 28 teenagers, the oldest among was only 22 years of age.
+They were a total of 28 teenagers, the oldest among them was only 22 years of age.

 The hacker responsible for this was apprehended and was given a 40 years prison sentence.